 The local salt industry had some pretty interesting lingo

 In the late seventeenth century, a ‘phat walling’ was a unit used to measure brine, equivalent to just under 7,000 gallons.
-The term comes from Old English fæt (‘vat’) and weallan (‘to boil’), and we know that the Anglo-Saxons used this unit of measurement too because it’s written down in a tenth-century will.
-The Anglo-Saxons spoke in Old English, which is an inflected Germanic language quite different to the Modern English we speak today, so it’s pretty amazing that locally-specific industrial terminology for salt production survived without change for so long.
+The term comes from Old English fæt (‘vat’) and weallan (‘to boil’), and we know that early English people used this unit of measurement too because it’s written down in a tenth-century will.
+The early English spoke in Old English, which is an inflected Germanic language quite different to the modern English we speak today, so it’s pretty amazing that locally-specific industrial terminology for salt production survived without change for so long.
 Droitwich’s tradition makes the distant past seem not-so-distant after all.

 It’s clear to see that Droitwich salt production is so much more than just a quirky local tradition.
 Though the industry isn’t the profitable behemoth it once was, salt continues to be a product that is intensely local and nationally significant in equal measure.
 A substance which carries stories, histories and memories along its trade routes by river and road, it inspires curiosity about the past communities who extracted and exchanged it.

 Artist Katy Beinart, one of the lead artists on major arts project The Ring, will be using these unique characteristics and histories of salt to inspire her 2018 temporary public artwork in Droitwich.
 I’ll be writing more about her residency in the near future, but in the meantime, you can find out more about her work by visiting The Ring website and her project blog.

 Della Hooke, The Anglo-Saxon Landscape: The Kingdom of the Hwicce (Manchester: Manchester University Press, 1985)